Projective completions of graded unipotent quotients: Examples

-In particular we can consider moduli spaces of sheaves of fixed Harder--Narasimhan type over a nonsingular projective variety $W$ (cf. \cite{hok12}).
+In particular we can consider moduli spaces of sheaves of fixed Harder--Narasimhan type over a nonsingular projective scheme $W$ (cf. \cite{hok12}).
 Moduli spaces of semistable pure sheaves on $W$ of fixed Hilbert polynomial can be constructed as GIT quotients of linear actions of suitable special linear groups $G$ on schemes $Q$ (closely related to quot-schemes) which are $G$-equivariantly embedded in projective spaces \cite{s94}.
 These constructions can be chosen so that elements of $Q$ which parametrise sheaves of a fixed Harder--Narasimhan type form a stratum in the stratification of $Q$ associated to the linear action of $G$ (at least modulo taking connected components of strata) \cite{hok12}.
-Thus to construct and study moduli spaces of sheaves of fixed Harder--Narasimhan type over $W$ we can study the associated linear actions of parabolic subgroups of these special linear groups $G$, appropriately twisted; for more details see \cite{BHJK}.
-However in these cases the condition that $\stab_U(x) = \{ e \}$ for generic $x$ is rarely satisfied.
-The simplest non-trivial case is that of unstable vector bundles of rank 2 and fixed Harder--Narasimhan type over a nonsingular projective curve $W$ (cf. \cite{bramn09}); then the blow-up construction terminates with the situation that for every $x \in X^0_{\min}$ the dimension of $\stab_U(x)$ is equal to the generic dimension $d^U_{\min}$, and moreover, since $U$ is commutative, each stabiliser $\stab_U(x)$ has a complementary subgroup $U'$ in $U$ (cf. Remarks \ref{remweaken3} and \ref{remweaken5}).
+Thus to construct and study moduli spaces of sheaves of fixed Harder--Narasimhan type over $W$ we can study the associated linear actions of parabolic subgroups of these special linear groups $G$, appropriately twisted \cite{BHJK}.
+However in these cases the condition that $\stab_U(x) = \{ e \}$ for generic $x$ is rarely satisfied; from this viewpoint Higgs bundles are easier to deal with \cite{hamilton, hamilton2}.
+The simplest non-trivial case is that of unstable vector bundles of rank 2 and fixed Harder--Narasimhan type over a nonsingular projective curve $W$ (cf. \cite{bramn09,Jackson}); then the blow-up construction terminates with the situation that for every $x \in X^0_{\min}$ the dimension of $\stab_U(x)$ is equal to the generic dimension $d^U_{\min}$, and moreover, since $U$ is commutative, each stabiliser $\stab_U(x)$ has a complementary subgroup $U'$ in $U$ (cf. Remarks \ref{remweaken3} and \ref{remweaken5}).